 OOUX in its most basic form is an ‘objects-first’ approach to designing.

-Why consider the OOUX process?
+Why consider the OOUX process for the user’s mental model?

 Over time, humans have evolved in an environment surrounded by tangible objects (nouns) – mom and dad, food, toys, books, bed, followed by school, desks, playground, friends, and so on.
 It’s no surprise that humans are naturally adapted to comprehending tangible objects and how they relate to them.